kewde/slate/source/index.md

 ```

 Stealth addresses are generated in a different way than normal bitcoin addresses, but they have a similair structure.
-A dual-key stealth address contains a lot more information than a normal Bitcoin address, because it requires the sender of a transaction to know the public scan key and the public spend key which is not stored on the blockchain.
+A dual-key stealth address contains a lot more information than a normal Bitcoin address, because it requires the sender of a transaction to know the public scan key and the public spend key **which is not stored on the blockchain**.
 All data required to perform such transaction is contained and derivable from the Stealth address itself.

  ![available languages](images/cpp.png)